ublue-os/hwe/README.md

         rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/silverblue-main

+!!! warning

+    Ensure that the packages `kmod-nvidia` and/or `akmod-nvidia` are not installed on your system.
+These may break the build in graphics card drivers and you may end up with no output from your GPU.
+    You can check for their presence with `rpm-ostree status`.

 ### 1. Rebase onto the image

 Any system running `rpm-ostree` should be able to rebase onto one of the images built in this project: